wp-plugins/commentluv/readme.txt

 Wordpress : Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 WordpressMu : Same as above (do not place in mu-plugins)

+If you're upgrading from an older version, please use the 'reset to default settings' button.

 == Frequently Asked Questions ==